 Which Relationships Need Healing?

 The relationship between many teens and their parents is often problematic.
 Additionally, older teens and young adults may have romantic relationships they want to preserve.
 Unfortunately, drug abuse creates acute trust problems.
-However, with the help of expert-led relationship therapy, it’s possible to offer hope and a new outlook on your future.
+However, with the help of an expert-led relationship therapy program, it’s possible to offer hope and a new outlook on your future.

 Inviting others into an individual’s struggle with addiction is extremely personal.
 However, doing so helps both parties understand the disease’s symptoms and complexities.
 These interactions help form recovery goals which include positive relationships.
 Having the necessary support during recovery increases the likelihood of successful sobriety.